-Haydon Perrior is a London based photographer originally from Devon, UK.
-He graduated from the BA Photojournalism and Documentary Photography course at London College of Communication, University of the Arts London in 2019 with his final project, Mum has Cancer, a short documentary film about family, cancer and death.
+Haydon Perrior is a London-based photographer originally from Devon, UK.
+He graduated from the BA Photojournalism and Documentary Photography course at London College of Communication, University of the Arts London in 2019.
+His final project, Mum has Cancer, was a moving short documentary film about family, cancer and death.

-Published: British Vogue, Elle, Vogue Italia, British GQ, Harper's Bazaar, Condé Nast Traveller, The Sunday Times, The Guardian, FT Weekend, Men's Health UK, Tatler, The Evening Standard, Time Out London, Mr Porter, High Life, DJ Mag, Resident Advisor, Red Bull, Country and Town House, Sleek Magazine, Foodism, The Londonist and more.
+Published: British Vogue, Elle, Vogue Italia, British GQ, Harper's Bazaar, AnOther Magazine, Condé Nast Traveller, The Sunday Times, The Guardian, Financial Times, Michelin Guide, Men's Health UK, Tatler, The Evening Standard, Time Out London, Mr Porter, High Life, DJ Mag, Resident Advisor, Red Bull, Country and Town House, Sleek Magazine, Foodism, The Londonist and more.